Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 #### Introduction

-Within the evolving &mu;seismic industry that bridges academic and commercial spheres, the &mu;Seismic Data Exchange Format (MDE v1.0) presents a timely solution for efficient and adaptable data exchange.
+Within the evolving &mu;seismic industry, the &mu;Seismic Data Exchange Format (MDE v1.0) presents a timely solution for efficient and adaptable data exchange mechanisms.
 Denoted by the `.mde` extension, this format captures the intricate details of microseismic data, fostering unhindered data sharing across various platforms and applications.
+The proposed format aims at representing most types of seismic

 #### Format Components Overview